dart-lang/site-www/src/language/class-modifiers.md

 Sealed classes are implicitly [abstract](#abstract).
-They cannot be constructed themselves, but they can define constructors for their subclasses to use.
+They cannot be constructed themselves, but they can define constructors for their subclasses to use and have [factory constructors](/language/constructors#factory-constructors).
-Subclasses of sealed classes can be constructed, and sealed classes can have
+Subclasses of sealed classes are, however, not implicitly abstract.
-[factory constructors](/language/constructors#factory-constructors).

 The compiler is aware of any possible direct subtypes because they can only exist in the same library.